garylirocks/quickrefs/azure-backup.markdown

   - Can replicate to any Azure region
   - Protect from major disaster scenarios when a whole region experiences an outage
+  - The managed disks are replicated to DR site, VMs are created in DR site when failover occurs
   - Recover your applications with a single click in minutes

   ![Azure Site Recovery](images/azure_backup-site-recovery.png)

-  *Replication data is stored in Azure Storage, Azure VMs are created when failover occurs*

 ### Backup job